act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 #### Passed Example 5

-This viewport `meta` element does not prevent user scaling because it has `maximum-scale` set to `device-width` which translate to a `max-zoom` of 10.
+This viewport `meta` element does not prevent user scaling because it has `maximum-scale` set to `device-width`.

 ```html
 <html>